objectrocket/terraform-worker/docs/source/commands.rst

 +++++++++++++++++++++

 The **\\-\\-repository-path** option specifies the local filesystem path of the repository containing terraform modules.

-By default this value is the current working directory.
+By default, this value is the current working directory.

 .. index::
    triple: worker; options; --repository-path